danielilievskii/budget-manager-app-firebase-react/README.md

-# Budget Manager App (React + Firebase)
+# Budget Manager (React + Firebase)

-The Budget Manager App is a web application built using React and Firebase.
+The Budget Manager is a web application built using React and Firebase.
 It allows users to manage their expenses and track their budget effectively.

 https://budget-manager-app-e1387.web.app
 ## Features